Yes, you can add emojis to the subject line of your campaigns and automation emails.

 The bottom line is to use your best judgement when adding emojis to your subject line and only do it if it makes sense for your content and brand.

-There are two different methods you can use to insert an emoji to the subject line of your campaign or automation email:
+There are two different methods you can use to insert an emoji to the subject line and/or preheader text of your campaign or automation email:

 1. Copy and paste the emoji into your subject line.